 actions: Perhaps we don’t need to pause on this word; perhaps we do.
 In my work teaching writing skills to knowledge workers, I often have to remind participants that empathy, for example, is something we do (and display in our actions and words), not just think.
 So perhaps we all need reminding of the truism that actions speak louder than words, and louder still than unexpressed thoughts.
 Philosophy is about acting wisely through thinking deeply, and the value of our lives is ultimately achieved through our actions.
 So, those of us who are busy thinking well need to make sure we also act out our wisdom.

 optimal: Optimal does not mean most or best.
 Optimality is inherently conditional and ephemeral.
-Optimal means the best status for the context (time, place, situation), which means optimal actions require their actors to be ‘tuned in’ to the context—not on autopilot.
+Optimal means the best status for the context (time, place, situation), which means optimal actions require their actors to be ‘tuned in’ to the context—to not be on autopilot.
 You can’t box and sell optimal, like some well-meaning folk try to sell ‘best practice’.
 Optimal actions are typically based on fixed principles and honed skills, but in each instance they are mindfully chosen from a range of options.

-worthwhile: And, finally, just a reminder that that this word is shorthand for ‘a valuable way to spend your effort’.
+worthwhile: And, finally, just a reminder that this word is shorthand for ‘a valuable way to spend your effort’.
 We all have capabilities, but we don’t all generate value from them.
 In my experience, those who feel their lives are truly worthwhile are precisely the same set of people as those who feel they make contributions valued by others.

 Just how valuable is a simple means of ensuring your effort is ‘optimal or, at least, worthwhile’?
 Worthwhile actions mean no futile busyness, no wasteful excess, no avoidable angst; just useful contributions—or, at least, contributions that are as useful as your fully exercised wisdom can make them.
 Such a means would be more valuable than gold dust, I reckon, particularly as our context grows more outwardly complex and confusing.